OctopusDeploy/docs/src/pages/docs/projects/version-control/editing-a-project-with-version-control-enabled.md

 ### Branch switcher

 The first difference is the addition of a branch-switcher.
-When editing the deployment process via the Octopus UI, the branch is selected in the branch-switcher at the top of page if it is version-controlled.
+When editing the deployment process via the Octopus UI, the branch is selected in the branch-switcher at the top of page.

 :::figure
 ![Branch-switcher user-interface](/docs/projects/version-control/branch-switcher-ui.png)